PhenixCollaboration/web/_results/hepdata.md

 Both Inspire ID and the PPG identifier can be easily incorporated in the comment lines of the *submission.yaml* file mentioned above (i.e. in lines of text starting with "#").
 There can be any number of comment lines.
+Including information about the designated reviewer (member of the IRC for the paper) as an additional comment line is encouraged.

 If there are existing data files in an ad-hoc format (text etc) these can be converted to the HEPData format with some effort.
 The DAP team is looking at technical